algology/Energy-Demand-Forecast/README.md

-# Energy-Demand-Forecast
+a# Energy-Demand-Forecast
-This repositary covers energy demand forecasting with the data provided by company Schneider Electricaa.
+This repositary covers energy demand forecasting with the data provided by company Schneider Electric.